-• offset - Which page of results to show.
-If there is more than one page of results, continue is returned, with the subsequent page number as the value.
+• offset - Shows pages created before this timestamp.
+This is used for pagination.
+If there is more than one page of results, continue is returned, with the offset timestamp as the value.

 Get the mainspace, non-redirect pages created by Jimbo Wales on the English Wikipedia.